 This post is dedicated to the victims of the devastating earthquake in Haiti.
-To learn more about a direct way to help with the relief efforts, see the end of this article.

 “All children feel some level of anxiety,” explained Dr. Lori Evans, a child psychiatrist at the NYU Child Study Center in New York City, at the P.S.
 183 PTA meeting this week.
 When Dr. Evans spoke, I took notes.
 It’s not often that a renowned child development expert gives her time and wisdom gratis.